crs4/seal/docs/faq.rst

 a number based on the number of active nodes in the cluster (usually 3 or 6, depending on the type of workload the program creates).

-I launched seqal a few minutes ago but the JobTracker still doesn't show it as "running"
+I launched Seqal a few minutes ago but the JobTracker still doesn't show it as "running"
 -------------------------------------------------------------------------------------------

 Before Hadoop starts running the seqal job it needs to copy the reference to all